 To start off with this is not a list full of facts but my personal opinions and likes.
 As you’ll see I’m more in to rock and punk music so the list will be full of those kinds of albums.
 I’m focusing just on the front cover illustrations.
 If the album doesn’t feature an illustration it doesn’t qualify.
 The list is in no particular order.

-Feel free to share your favorite album cover illustrations in the comments below if you wish.
+Feel free to share your favourite album cover illustrations in the comments below if you wish.

 Velvet Underground & Nico – Velvet Underground & Nico – Andy Warhol

 This wouldn’t be a list of album illustrations if this weren’t on it.
 This Andy Warhol print was a sticker on some early versions of the album that could be peeled off to reveal a flesh colored banana underneath.
 The original run of the LP with the sticker still in tact is very rare these days.

 Guns n’ Roses – Appetite for destruction – Billy White Jr.